bool3max/bbmp_utils/README.md

 * `rt`: run the default test application in the debug build
 * `vrt`: run valgrind on the default test application in the debug build

+The aliases are global (not universal) and live only in the current shell session.

+---

 Note that on linux, standard practice is to never install libraries w/ debugging symbols, so that should be avoided. (e.g. never install a build generated with `meson setup build_* -Dbuildtype=debug`)

 ---